flot/flot/API.md

     if you modify the values in here, Flot will use the new values.
     If you change something, you probably have to call draw() or setupGrid() or triggerRedrawOverlay() to see the change.

+  - computeRangeForDataSeries(series, force)

+    Computes the minimum and the maximum values of the specified series.
+    If the autoscale of the x axis is set to 'none' then the corresponding minimum and maximum will be Infinity and -Infinity respectively.
+    The computation will be skiped for the y axis as well when autoscale of this axis is set to 'none'.
+Pass true to the force argument to force the computation regardless the autoscale value of the axis.

+  - adjustSeriesDataRange(series, range)

+    Adjusts the minimum and the maximum values based on the options of the series.
+For example if bars are being drawn then this function will decrease the minimum and increase the maximum to make sure the first and the last bar will have enough space.

 ## Hooks ##